wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.4.4 =
+* Minified javascript for faster page loads

+= 1.4.3 =
+* Added the findme attribute to auto scroll to start of expanded items

+= 1.4.2 =
+* Added speed adjustment to the slideToggle

 = 1.4.1 =
 * Autoclose elements will now trigger SwapTitle